MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 This parameter specifies the OneDrive for Business sites to add to the list of excluded sites when you use the value All for the OneDriveLocation parameter.
 You identify the site by its URL value.

 You can enter multiple values separated by commas.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

-> [!NOTE]
-> Please avoid using a piped Foreach-Object when adding or removing scope Locations : "Value1","Value2",..."ValueN" | Foreach-Object { Set-RetentionCompliancePolicy <PolicyId> -AddOneDriveLocationException $_  }

 ```yaml
 Type: MultiValuedProperty